glpi-project/doc-install/source/index.rst

 This documentation presents `GLPI <http://glpi-project.org>`_ installation instructions.

-:abbr:`GLPI (Gestion Libre de Parc Informatique)` is a free (as in beer!) asset and helpdesk management solution accessible from a web browser built to manage all you asset management issues, from hardware components and software inventories management to user hdelpdesk management.
+:abbr:`GLPI (Gestion Libre de Parc Informatique)` is a free (as in "free speech" not as in "free beer"!) asset and helpdesk management solution accessible from a web browser built to manage all you asset management issues, from hardware components and software inventories management to user hdelpdesk management.

 .. toctree::
    :maxdepth: 3